AS-Coope/To-Do-Webpage/README.md

 1. Currently, the user input for a task is entered via a prompt dialog box.
 An improvement would be to create an input element and a button element and have the user enter their ToDo via that.
 2. The UI definitely needs some improvement, whether to look more inviting or be more intuitive.
+3. Actually add a label to tell when a task is complete, incomplete or in-progress, rather than just deleting the task to signify it is complete.

 ## Disadvantages